Guest post by Mary Bergeron, SwitchUp

 Now that the field has matured, it is much easier than it once was for students to determine the quality of a bootcamp.
 Students can read through reviews on sites like SwitchUp, and some bootcamps even publish third-party reports to prove their outcomes.

-Even with all the resources available, it is still difficult for students to know if a newer bootcamp is worth the investment.
+Even with all the resources available, it is still difficult for students to know if a bootcamp is worth the investment.
 The coding bootcamp landscape is changing quickly, and many worthwhile programs have only been around for 1-2 years.
 These newer bootcamps might have less “social proof” from reviews, but they can often be a better financial, technological, or experiential fit for a student.
-For example, the new bootcamp CodingNomads provides a unique experience by teaching coding bootcamps while traveling the world.
+For example, when CodingNomads was new it stood out by providing a unique experience by teaching coding bootcamps while traveling the world.

 Get to know the instructors